形見 — a keepsake · tap to play

 How it works

-Encode a card
+Make it a card

-The room answers
+Tap, and the room answers

-The album starts on your default Spotify Connect speaker — Sonos, KEF, WiiM, Echo.
+Hold the card to your phone the way you tap to pay.
+The album starts on your Spotify Connect speaker — Sonos, KEF, WiiM, Echo.
 You never opened the app.
 You just chose, and listened.

 The phone is the bridge.
 The object is the ritual.